Path to Success™ Personalized Learning Plan

 At the middle school and high school levels, we weave social studies, literature, and composition together to create a series of classes that we call Integrated Liberal Studies.
 The reading and writing assignments do double-duty in more than one subject area; for example, a composition assignment builds on a history lesson.
 At the high school level, our rich, four-year Integrated Liberal Studies sequence uses history as the organizing spine and weaves in art and music appreciation, government, economics, archeology, anthropology, philosophy and religion, literature, and composition.
 Students make deep connections with the subject matter and find that diverse fields have relevance to each other.
 Students learn through a variety of approaches including reading (and/or listening), watching videos, small-group webcam discussions, writing about what they’re learning, virtual field trips, debates, and role-playing.
 Using a variety of methods for taking in content taps in to the dyslexic strengths of contextual learning and interaction.
 Integrated Liberal Studies embraces diverse learning styles, making it ideal for many students, dyslexic or not, struggling or not.

 A student’s whole-person well-being is more important than any given assignment.
 While we have high expectations for our students, we understand that some days are more challenging than others.
 We provide a healthy balance of grace and accountability.
 If the student has a non-academic opportunity or need that temporarily outweighs a particular assignment being completed on time, our teachers work with the student to make sure that what is important receives the focus it deserves.
-We ask that parents communicate with us about why changes were necessary, though if a parent has a tendency to excuse their child from assignments or ignore progress reports too often we will call it to their attention and initiate a conversation to see how we can best work together.
+We ask that you communicate with us about why changes were necessary.
+If you have a tendency to excuse your child from assignments or ignore progress reports too often we will call it to your attention and initiate a conversation to see how we can best work together.
 If the student is to make gains in overcoming their deficits, an adequate amount of work at an appropriate level is needed.

 Wings to Soar Online Academy offers Path to Success™ Personalized Learning Plans:

-I invite you to get your child started with our free Just-Right Level™ Assessments today.
+Get your child started with our Just-Right Level™ Assessments today.
 Whether or not you choose to enroll your student in any of our programs, knowing at what level your child is actually functioning should guide your educational choices.
 No child is a grade-level package.
 Every child functions at different levels in different subject areas, and even in different strands of the subject.
 Backing up and filling in gaps completes a foundation for further learning.
 We ask you to ignore concerns about where your child “should” be functioning.
 Work intensively at the level at which they really are, and eventually they will get to where they should be.